peachatru/peachatru.github.io/README.md

 ## Wireframes
 - I've used Framer to create my wireframes and the overall design can be previewed [here](https://tiffany-truong.framer.ai/)
-- I've also used a [Color Contrast Checker](https://colourcontrast.cc/7251b5/ffffff) to make sure my page is accessible for all viewers.
+- I've also used a [Color Contrast Checker](https://colourcontrast.cc/d2b7e5/000000) to make sure my page is accessible to all viewers.